 Are you looking for a way to get your kid off the couch and away from the screen and enjoying some much needed physical activity?
 Pedometers are a great way to motivate kids and parents alike.
 A pedometer or fitness tracker can help kids get in the recommended amount of daily physical activity and have fun doing it!

-There are a TON of fitness trackers on the market, most targeted towards adults, but many top fitness tracker companies have seen that kids want a way to be just like mom and dad and track their steps.
+There are a TON of fitness trackers on the market, most targeted towards adults, but many top fitness tracker companies have seen that kids want a way to be just like mom and dad and track their step count.

 Whether you are looking for something that does steps only or something that takes physical activity to the next level, we’ve made a list of the best pedometers for kids on the market today.